do you have a member card?

 - Prestige for $399: this gets you unlimited free visits to Priority Pass lounges

-But generally buying a Priority Pass membership directly isn’t the best value, as there are some premium credit cards which come with Priority Pass memberships, including the following:
+But generally buying a Priority Pass membership directly isn’t the best value, as there are some premium cards that come with Priority Pass memberships, including the following:

 - The Citi Prestige® Card comes with a Priority Pass membership, and you can take two guests or immediate family members for free